 Text should be editable built in one of the above programs or text that has been converted to outlines.
 Please avoid providing text as raster images unless special eﬀects are being used (note that converting the type to outline means the document will then not be able to be edited).

 A vector ﬁle is composed of points and lines.
 This type of rendering style produces a much cleaner image with a much smaller ﬁle size.
 This is a good ﬁle type for logos and trademarks.
-Some popular software programs that produce vector ﬁles are MacoMedia FreeHand, and Adobe Illustrator.
+Adobe Illustrator is a popular software program that produces vector ﬁles.

 Raster ﬁles are composed of pixels, or small colored squares.
 This is the ﬁle type most digital photography is composed of.
 Vector ﬁles are not capable of producing the generous number of colors that help to create depth and shading.
 A popular software program for producing raster ﬁles is Adobe Photoshop.